The Ultimate Guide to Your Wedding Reception Bar

 4. Soft Bar

-A soft bar, much like a white bar, also presents some kind of limitation as it only serves red and white wine, beer, and champagne.
-This bar style is often utilised by weddings with guests that don’t have a wide range of alcohol preference.
+A soft bar, much like a white bar, also presents some limitations, as it only serves red and white wine, beer, and champagne.
+This bar style is often utilised at weddings with guests who don’t have a wide range of alcohol preferences.

 5. Consumption Bar